phpmyadmin/phpmyadmin/doc/require.rst

 To access phpMyAdmin you need a web browser with cookies and JavaScript enabled.

-You need browser which is supported by jQuery 2.0, see
+You need a browser which is supported by jQuery 2.0, see
 <https://jquery.com/browser-support/>.